sildaballa/Transactions/README.md

 ECLIPSE IDE

 To install :
+1.Download the .jar project
-Run the command Java -jar JavaFXApp.jar
+2.Using CMD go to the folder where the .jar file is 3.Run the command Java -jar JavaFXApp.jar